Skip to main content

 How fast can you fund?

-Private foreclosure rescues can close in as little as 3-7 business days once we have an appraisal and the lawyer is instructed — sometimes faster when a redemption date is imminent.
+Private foreclosure rescues can typically close in about 3-7 business days once we have an appraisal and the lawyer is instructed — sometimes faster when a redemption date is imminent.basis Timelines vary by file.
 We treat these as emergencies and move accordingly.

 How much equity do I need?